-(b) The requesting party may move for an order that the genuineness of any documents and the truth of any matters specified in the requests be deemed admitted, as well as for a monetary sanction under Chapter 7 (commencing with Section 2023.010 (pdf)).
+(b) The requesting party may move for an order that the genuineness of any documents and the truth of any matters specified in the requests be deemed admitted, as well as for a monetary sanction under Chapter 7 (commencing with Section 2023.010).

-(c) The court shall make [an] order [that the genuineness of any documents and the trust of any matters specified in the requests be deemed admitted], unless it finds that the party to whom the requests for admission have been directed has served, before the hearing on the motion, a proposed response to the requests for admission that is in substantial compliance with Section 2033.220.
-It is MANDATORY that the court impose a monetary sanction under Chapter 7 (commencing with Section 2023.010) on the party or attorney, or both, whose failure to serve a timely response to requests for admission necessitated this motion. [emphasis added]
+(c) The court shall make this order, unless it finds that the party to whom the requests for admission have been directed has served, before the hearing on the motion, a proposed response to the requests for admission that is in substantial compliance with Section 2033.220.
+It is mandatory that the court impose a monetary sanction under Chapter 7 (commencing with Section 2023.010) on the party or attorney, or both, whose failure to serve a timely response to requests for admission necessitated this motion.

-Remember: A “deemed admitted” order establishes by judicial fiat, that a nonresponding party has responded to the requests by admitting the truth of all matters contained there.”
-Weil and Brown, Cal.
+Remember: A “deemed admitted” order establishes by judicial fiat, that a non-responding party has responded to the requests by admitting the truth of all matters contained there.”
+Cal.
 Prac.
-Guide: Civil Procedure Before Trial (TRG 2010), ¶8:1375.1 citing Wilcox v.
-Birtwhistle (1999) 21 C4th 973 (pdf), 979.
+Guide: Civil Procedure Before Trial (TRG 2020), ¶8:1375.1 citing Wilcox v.
+Birtwhistle (1999) 21 C4th 973, 979.

 Motion to Compel Further Responses

 The procedural requirements for a Motion to Compel Further Responses is the same as for the other discovery devices.
-However, there is one additional thing you need to be aware of – YOU NEED TO FILE THIS MOTION IF YOU WANT COST OF PROOF SANCTIONS!
-See Weil and Brown, Cal.
+However, there is one additional thing you need to be aware of –YOU NEED TO FILE THIS MOTION IF YOU WANT COST OF PROOF SANCTIONS!
+See Cal.
 Prac.
-Guide: Civil Procedure Before Trial (TRG 2010), ¶8:1378; CEB, California Civil Discovery Practice (4th ed.
-2010) §9:87 and Wimberly v.
+Guide: Civil Procedure Before Trial (TRG 2020), ¶8:1378 citing Wimberly v.
 Derby Cycle Corp.
 (1997) 56 Cal.
 App.
-4th 618 (pdf) , 633.
+4th 618, 633.
 You need to bring this motion if any of the following are in the responses: